Aurorien/RobomechanexusDockerAzure/README.md

    If that doesn't work, check ownership of the ./data folder:<br>
    s -ld ./data

-   and if it shows owner that is not you e.g. drwx------ 19 systemd-timesync, change ownership to your user:<br>
+   And if it shows owner that is not you e.g. drwx------ 19 systemd-timesync, change ownership to your user:<br>
    sudo chown -R yourUsername:yourUsername ./data

    Then run:<br>